p3palazzo/comparative-histories/chapter.md

 transition from the study of buildings within the disciplinary framework of architecture, and towards a non-disciplinary historiographic ideal of the past as an entirely textual construct.

+One of few critical scholars who endeavored to flesh out a thorough method to address this incompleteness within professional education is the Brazilian architectural historian Gustavo Rocha-Peixoto.
+Shunning Idealism in all its forms and being wary of a strict mapping of critical research methods onto survey teaching, he set out in 2011 to describe a heuristics for the historical education of professional architects in his book *The Spider's Stratagem*.

+Rocha-Peixoto's central argument was that premodern, modernist, and postmodern historiographic "modes ... are not successive stages or phases, but three forms of architectural thinking in constant debate," all three of them having actually arisen "in the early 19^th^ century."
+[@rocha-peixoto:2013spiders, 75] as different manifestations of
+Idealism.
+In Tafuri's view, critical history was a safeguard against the aporia of Theory and History; in Rocha-Peixoto's, then, critical history had definitely exorcized that aporia by subsuming Theory under History [@rocha-peixoto:2013spiders, 80].
+Because theory is no longer a threat to proper historiography, Rocha-Peixoto's historical pedagogy can engage with professional education by means of creative associations that may comprise disciplinary tools yet is not constrained by disciplinary demands.
+To complete the aforementioned transition towards an understanding of the past as a fully malleable construct, it is the distinction itself between disciplinary (professional) and non-disciplinary (historiographic) interests that needs to be erased.

 This transition, however,
 will be ever incomplete insofar as the textual field of